 I wrote my Master’s thesis on the connection between masturbation (attitudes and practices) and self-esteem and body image.
 No doubt there are many connections between these parts of our sexuality, and they play out in so many ways in people’s lives.
 Can you think of any connection between self-esteem and sexuality?

-I thought I’d take a modern look (that thesis is pretty old now!) at several ways people’s self-esteem impacts their sexuality (and vice versa).
+I thought I’d take a modern look at several ways people’s self-esteem impacts their sexuality (and vice versa).

 Here’s how these needs might play out in your sexuality.

 1. Sex for the Right or Wrong Reasons